2024-25 Catalog

 The study of chemistry opens doors to satisfying careers, to a stimulating view of the world, and to a professional life in which one’s natural tendency to ask “Why?” can lead to personally rewarding endeavors.
 The undergraduate curriculum in chemistry contains many of the prerequisites for biology, earth and environmental sciences, materials science, molecular biology, physics, and chemical engineering.
 This allows students to transfer credits among these majors through the sophomore year.

-The Department of Chemistry offers degrees in both the College of Arts and Sciences and the College of Engineering and Applied Sciences.
+The Department of Chemistry offers undergraduate degrees in both the College of Arts and Sciences and the Rossin College of Engineering and Applied Sciences.
 Students in the College of Arts and Sciences have three options: the B. S. in Chemistry, the B. A. in Chemistry, and the B. S. in Pharmaceutical Chemistry.
 In addition we offer an interdepartmental B. S. in Biochemistry in collaboration with the Department of Biological Sciences.
 For students in the College of Engineering and Applied Sciences we offer the B. S. in Chemistry.

-In the College of Arts and Sciences, the traditional degree certified by the American Chemical Society is offered; the B. S. degree in the College of Engineering is the ACS certified degree and is identical in terms of degree program requirements.
-All B. S. programs have a Common Chemistry Core and similar collateral science requirements.
-These programs are pre-professional in nature, and students planning to attend graduate school in chemistry or an allied science should elect the B. S. program in the college to which they have been admitted.
+In the College of Arts and Sciences, the traditional degree certified by the American Chemical Society is offered; the B. S. degree in the College of Engineering is the ACS certified degree and is identical in terms of degree program requirements, but the college level requirements are different.
+All B. S. programs share several common "core" chemistry courses, and have similar collateral science requirements. although the options are different depending on the specific degree program chosen.
+The B.S. programs are pre-professional in nature, and students planning to attend graduate school in chemistry or an allied science should elect the ACS certified B. S. program in the college to which they have been admitted.
 The traditional B. A. Program in the College of Arts and Sciences is not a pre-professional program and may be elected by students who do not plan to do graduate work in chemistry or allied sciences but who desire a stronger background in chemistry than is provided by a chemistry minor.

-Students may transfer from a B. S. program to a B. A. program easily, but the reverse is more difficult.
-Students in a B. A. program who make the decision to attend graduate school in chemistry or allied sciences can achieve a minimum preparation for this transition by electing 307 Advanced Inorganic Chemistry.
+In addition to the traditional certified B. S degree and B. A. degrees, a regular non-ACS certified B. S. Chemistry program is available in the College of Arts and Sciences.
+Students may transfer from a B. S. program to a B. A. program easily, but the reverse is more difficult, considering both the number of required chemistry courses and the more restrictive collateral courses in Mathematics and Physics.
+Students in a B. A. program who make the decision to attend graduate school in chemistry or allied sciences can achieve a minimum preparation for this transition by electing CHM 307 Advanced Inorganic Chemistry as an additional course, and by taking additional 300 level chemistry courses.

 Degrees in the College of Arts and Sciences